 The fans and vents in this dwelling increase heat loss by allowing heated air to escape but can be important in ensuring adequate ventilation.
 If there is no cover on the inside of the vents, installing controllable vent covers will allow you to control the air flow through the vents, and so can help reduce heat loss.
 It is important not to permanently close or cover over air vents as they are required to provide ventilation for the removal of moisture, pollutants and operation of combustion appliances.
 It is important for safety reasons to have proper ventilation in any room which contains combustion appliances.
 For further details please refer to publication 'A Detailed Guide to Insulating Your Home' available on www.seai.ie.

-Cost: Low Impact: Low

-Draught Lobby

-This dwelling has no draught lobby.
+Cost: Low Impact: Low Draught Lobby This dwelling has a draught lobby.
+No specific action is advised.
+Suspended Wooden Floor This dwelling has an unsealed suspended wooden floor.